SNL’s The Reality Show? & Megastars David Met at the Canelo–Crawford Fight

 I wish they would do a show where they did behind the scenes of the week.
 And so like,

 you know, a reality show, Heidi would come off a sketch, go in a room, do a testimonial or rehearsal.
 How'd it go?
 Where do you think your chances are with the sketch?
-You're going to Wigs.
+You're going to wigs.

 Which wig do you pick?
 How do you pick it?
 And do all that.
-And then you're going to catch some drama, some arguments, some tension.
+And then you're going to catch some

+drama, some arguments, some tension, and all the chaos that goes behind the scenes.
 Even just during the week, right before the show, there's a lot going on.
-Have they ever done one show like that?

-Sweating it out after read-through waiting, like everyone hanging out by the door like little bees going, not like that figured out yet.
+Sweating it out after read-through waiting, like everyone hanging out by the door like little bees going, not all.

+Figured out yet?
 Can we go in there?

-It's the most high-pressured week of your life.
+The most high-pressured week of your life.
 You've got a behind-the-scenes camera in your face.

-make it harder, man.
-But then people will start liking you based on that.
+Make it harder, man.
+But then people will start liking you based on that on top of sketches, or they like different people the way they handle the week.

 Now we do read-through.
 They all walk in there.